Integrated Services Multi-categorical

 Special Olympics Project UNIFY® is an education-based program that activates youth to promote school communities where all young people are agents of change – fostering respect, dignity and advocacy for people with and without disabilities.

-Boltz: The magic of Project UNIFY is manifested in the inclusive friendships formed as youth with and without intellectual disabilities work together as leaders to create caring and respectful communities.
-Youth become core leaders in their school communities using class projects and fun as the catalyst for fostering positive school climates.
+Boltz: The magic of Project UNIFY is manifested in the inclusive friendships formed as students with and without intellectual disabilities work together as leaders to create caring and respectful communities.
+Students become core leaders in their school communities using class projects and fun as the catalyst for fostering positive school climates.